 As of July 2015, Colorado, Washington, Oregon, Alaska, and Washington D.C. have legalized adult recreational use.
 In Texas, marijuana usage and possession for any use is still considered illegal.
 A conviction for possession of up to two ounces of marijuana can result in a jail sentence of up to six months and a fine of up to $2,000.
 Learn more about Texas marijuana laws from Legal Services for Students.

 A national study conducted by the Substance Abuse and Mental Health Services Administration in 2014 found that 8.4% of Americans 12 years or older regularly used marijuana.
-The National College Health Assessment for UT-Austin in the spring of 2015 found that 19.1% of students used marijuana within the past 30 days, with 2.2% reporting daily use.
+The National College Health Assessment for The University of Texas at Austin in the spring of 2015 found that 19.1% of students used marijuana within the past 30 days, with 2.2% reporting daily use.

 Users typically inhale marijuana through smoking or vaporization.
 Users may also ingest marijuana.
 They typically experience heightened mood, euphoria, relaxation, and appetite stimulation.
 Long-term marijuana smoking is associated with an increased risk of some respiratory problems, including an increase in cough, mucus production, airway inflammation, and wheeze – similar to that of tobacco smoking.
 According to the Coronary Artery Risk Development in Young Adults (CARDIA) study, infrequent marijuana use has not been associated with adverse effects on lung function, though other studies cannot conclude that light marijuana smoking is safe for the lungs.
 Additionally, many marijuana smokers also smoke tobacco, which further increases harm.